Professor Matthias Strohn

-Matthias Strohn is a Reader in the Humanities Research Institute and teaches on the University’s programme based in London.
-He is also a Senior Lecturer in the Department of War Studies, The Royal Military Academy Sandhurst and since 2017 has been on secondment to the Centre of Historical Analysis and Conflict Research (CHACR), the British Army’s think tank.
-Dr Strohn is a Fellow of the Royal Historical Society and a member of the British Commission for Military History.
-He was educated at the University of Münster (Germany) and the University of Oxford, from which he received his MSt and his DPhil with a thesis on the German army in the inter-war period.
+Matthias Strohn is Honorary Visiting Professor in the Humanities Research Institute and teaches on the University’s programmes based in London.
+He is also the Head of Historical Analysis at the Centre for Historical Analysis and Conflict Research (CHACR), the British Army’s strategic think tank, and an academic member of the Royal Military Academy Sandhurst.
+Professor Strohn is a Fellow of the Royal Historical Society and a member of the British Commission for Military History.
+He was educated at the University of Münster (Germany) and the University of Oxford, from which he received his M.St. and his DPhil. with a thesis on the German army in the inter-war period.

-Dr Strohn has acted as the academic adviser to German and British government bodies for the First World War centenary commemorations.
-He is a keen battlefield tour guide and has led tours in Europe from Normandy to Stalingrad.
+Professor Strohn acted as the academic adviser to German and British government bodies for the First World War centenary commemorations.
+He is a keen battlefield tour guide and has led tours in Europe from Madrid to Stalingrad.
+He is the organiser of the University’s battlefield tour programme.
 He has also worked on television and radio as both historical adviser and interviewee.

-Dr Strohn holds a commission in the German Army and, as Lieutenant-Colonel, is a member of the military attaché reserve, having served on the attaché staffs in Madrid, London and Paris.
-In a previous role he served as the staff officer for military history at the German Armed Forces Staff College in Hamburg.
-He has deployed to Iraq and Afghanistan with both the British Army and the German Bundeswehr.
+Professor Strohn holds a commission in the German Army and, as Lieutenant-Colonel, is a member of the military attaché reserve, having served on the attaché staffs in Madrid, London and Paris.
+He has also served as a member of the German Army Delegation in the UK.
+In a previous role he served as the staff officer for military history at the German Armed Forces Command and Staff College in Hamburg.
+He deployed to Iraq and Afghanistan with both the British Army and the German Bundeswehr.

 Professor Strohn supervises MA and doctoral research on 20th and 21st century war studies and military history.